FAQs For Attendees - 2017

 Q: When will online registration be available?

-A: Early registration for those who pre-registered begins February 18, 2013.
-General registration opens in early March.
+A: Early registration for those who pre-registered begins February 26, 2016 at 5:00 pm EST. General registration opens on March 9.

 Q: What is pre-registration and how can it help me get the classes I want?

 A: Pre-registration begins when our Fall Newsletter is published.
 The newsletter lists the staff that have confirmed to teach for the summer.
 Once the newsletter arrives, you can fill out the pre-registration form online by paying a $100 deposit and letting us know which week you wish to attend.
 Once pre-registration ends on February 12th, all pre-registrants have access to Early Registration on February 26th.
 You receive a digital copy of the catalog and have first dibs at getting the classes you want.
 The bulk mailing of the catalog will go into the US Postal system in early March, so during this ‘grace period’ you have a head start on registering for classes.

 Q: I’ll be registering for classes and want to bring my partner/spouse.
 What are the rates and what kind of activities are available?

 A: Non-students can pay a $155 activity fee to gain access to all of the Gathering events in the evenings.
 This includes concerts, dances, jams, student showcases, etc. During the day while the students are at classes, they have access to the Warren Wilson College gym, pool, library, trails and student center.
 Some weeks also offer Tai Chi, meditation or yoga classes in the mornings.
 If you and your partner/spouse choose to live on campus, each of you would pay the shared room fee of $425.
 This includes a double room and full meal plan.
 You can read more about Non-student activities on the Non-student Activities page.

 Q: I’d like to make this a family vacation.
 What kinds of activities do you have that might be appropriate for my children?